lasp/beryllium-mms/README.md

 ### Build System

-We use a standard [Gulp](https://gulpjs.com/) and [Node](https://nodejs.org/en/) build system for this project.
+* We use a standard [Gulp](https://gulpjs.com/) and [Node](https://nodejs.org/en/) build system for this project.
+* You'll need to install `node_modules` before you can start by running `npm install` (requires node/npm to be installed globally on your machine).
+* You'll also need to install `bower_components` before you can start by running `bower install` (requires bower to be installed globally on your machine).

 ##### Task Cheatsheet

 ```
-gulp build // builds the project to the dist folder
+npm run build // removes the dist folder and any/all temporary folders and then rebuilds the project to the dist folder
-gulp serve // builds and serves the project locally, rebuilds when changes are detected
+npm start // builds and serves the project locally, rebuilds when changes are detected
-gulp clean // removes dist folder and any/all temporary folders
 ```

 ### Running Beryllium-MMS Locally